kennylwe/kennylwe/README.md

-## Welcome!!
+## ✨Welcome!✨
 ------------------------------------------------------------

  - i'm Kenny!
 A '27 Student at LCHS
  - I like reading, computers, and java
- - Vim user, game dev(?), i wanna use linux
+ - Vim user, game dev(?), probably going to switch to linux
- - [insert website here for later lol]
+ - [insert personal website here for later lol]

 <!--
 **kennylwe/kennylwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.